 You can send us a signed request to make changes only if:

-- you live in an area remote from a Medicare Service Centre, or
+- you live in an area remote from a service centre, or

 - there’s a medical reason for not attending

-You’ll need to tell us in writing why you can’t attend a Medicare Service Centre.
+You’ll need to tell us in writing why you can’t attend a service centre.